Deep learning-based computational method for soft matter dynamics: Deep Onsager-Machlup method: Application 1: Solving particle diffusion dynamics

 In this work, we use the Mean Squared Error (MSE) of the state variable $\alpha$, defined by $\frac{1}{N_{\mathrm{s}}}\sum_{i=1}^{N_{\mathrm{s}}}(\alpha_{\mathrm{trained}}-\alpha_{\mathrm{theoretical}})^2$, to measure the difference between the trained result ($\alpha_{\mathrm{trained}}$) and the theoretical result ($\alpha_{\mathrm{theoretical}}$, obtained analytically or numerically using traditional methods).
+Note that MSE is not used to inform the neural network or the training process when to stop, but is used only for accuracy checking (in comparison to results obtained from traditional ''exact" methods) and convergence analysis to show that the training process has enough accuracy and systematic convergence: as the training steps increase, the trained solution converges to the accurate solution systematically (almost monotonically).
 In Fig.~\ref{Fig:1dDiffusion}, we compare the trained solutions $n(x,t)$ using the DOMM and the exact solutions in Eqs.~(\ref{Eq:App1-Sol1}) and (\ref{Eq:App1-Sol2}) for the two cases at several different times, respectively.
 From this figure, we can see that the DOMM can solve the 1D diffusion dynamics with very high accuracy (the final MSE less than $10^{-5}$).
 Moreover, the errors and the loss function are both found to decay systematically with increasing training steps, implying training convergence.
-Here all the trained results are obtained using the same network structure with width $N_{\mathrm{w}}=50$, depth $N_{\mathrm{d}}=6$, and the activation function $\mathrm{Tanh}^3(s)$.
+Here all the trained results are obtained using the same network structure with width $N_{\mathrm{w}}=50$, depth $N_{\mathrm{d}}=6$.
 All the weights ($w_{\mathrm{om}}, w_{\mathrm{con}}, w_{\mathrm{ic}}, w_{\mathrm{bc}}$) in the loss function are taken to be unity.
-In addition, in Fig.~\ref{Fig:1dDiffusion} (a3) and (b3), we plot the decay of the MSEs with increasing training steps at several different times in the early stages of the training process for the two initial-boundary value problems, respectively.
+In addition, in Fig.~\ref{Fig:1dDiffusion}-(a3) and Fig.~\ref{Fig:1dDiffusion}-(b3), we plot the decay of the MSEs with increasing training steps at several different times in the early stages of the training process for the two initial-boundary value problems, respectively.
 This not only demonstrates the convergence of the proposed DOMM method but also reveals an interesting frequency principle~\cite{Xu_2020}: A DNN tends to learn a target function from low to high frequencies during the training.
 The solution gets smoother (low frequencies in space) as the diffusion dynamics progresses and hence the solution at the later time is well-trained first.
-As shown in Fig.~\ref{Fig:1dDiffusion} (a3) and (b3), although the trained solution near the earlier time has not yet converged to high accuracy, the computation accuracy at the later time is already very high.
+As shown in Fig.~\ref{Fig:1dDiffusion}-(a3) and Fig.~\ref{Fig:1dDiffusion}-(b3), although the trained solution near the earlier time has not yet converged to high accuracy, the computation accuracy at the later time is already very high.